pixlsus/website/src/articles/profiling_a_camera_with_darktable_chart/index.md

   target.

 * For real color profiling this is *very* important to get right.
-Additionally you want to check the JPEG is registering a L=96 (+0/+2) tolerance.
+Additionally you want to check the JPEG is registering a L value between 96 and 98 (0/+2 tolerance).
 You do not want overexposure here (L=100 is white)!
 If your images are over exposed, your profile will actually darken the images (this is not what you want).

 * For profile extraction, this is less important as darktable-chart will extract the differences between the raw and the JPEG, and will assume the camera's